business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 • Businesses that need their accounting software to integrate with many different third-party apps.

-We do not recommend QuickBooks Online for …
+We don’t recommend QuickBooks Online for …

-• Businesses that can’t afford to pay at least $15 per month for accounting software.
+• Businesses that can’t afford to pay at least $20 per month for accounting software.

-• Niche businesses (such as those in e-commerce) that require more specialized solutions instead of a mass-market, one-size-fits-all software package.
+• Niche businesses (such as those in e-commerce) that require more specialized solutions instead of a mass-market, one-size-fits-all accounting software package.

 Mike Berner